-The Perris Valley portion of the 91 Line extends Metrolink service southeast by 25 miles, from Riverside to Perris.
+24 miles from downtown Riverside to south Perris and will add four new stations along the route.
+The PVL is expected to open to riders by December 2015.
 The project is located within the right of way of the existing San Jacinto Branch Line through Riverside, Moreno Valley and Perris.
-Construction began in October 2013, cost approximately \$248 million, and the extension opened to the public in June 2016.
-The inaugural schedule (December 2015) includes nine trains through to Los Angeles and 12 between Perris and Riverside.
+The PVL is the first extension of Metrolink service since the Antelope Valley Line was built in 1994.
+The initial schedule (December 2015) has nine trains through to Los Angeles and 12 between Perris and Riverside.